Fully proofed dough

 Shaping a Pan Loaf via @theperfectloaf

 I prefer not to score pan loaves.
-If the fermentation is pushed to the limit, the bread will rise in the oven more subdued and controlled manner.
-With this level of proof, the loaf will not expand dramatically or rupture erratically in the oven.
+If the fermentation is pushed to the limit, the bread will rise in the oven in a more subdued and controlled manner.
+With this proof, the loaf will not expand dramatically or rupture erratically in the oven.

-I hope this article on how to shape a pan loaf gave you a go-to way for getting that soft dough into shape and into a pan.
-Now it’s time to use these skills!
+I hope this article on how to shape a pan loaf gave you a go-to way to get that soft dough into shape and into a pan.
+Now, it’s time to use these skills!
 I have a few sandwich loaf recipes where you can put all these new techniques to use right away:

 Happy baking!